 Why Promotions Feel Political (And What to Do About It)

-You've done the work.
+You have done the work.
 Shipped features.
 Fixed critical bugs.
 Made the team better.
-But when promotions come around, someone else gets the nod—someone who talked more in meetings or had a project with more "visibility."
+But when promotions come around, someone else gets the nod — someone who talked more in meetings or had a project with more "visibility."

 It feels unfair because it is unfair.
-And yet, pretending the game doesn't exist won't help you win it.
+And yet, pretending the game does not exist will not help you win it.

 The Visibility Problem

-Your skip-level manager can't see your daily contributions.
-The calibration committee hasn't watched you debug a production incident at 2am.
-The VP doesn't know you mentored three junior engineers to success.
+Your skip-level manager cannot see your daily contributions.
+The calibration committee has not watched you debug a production incident at 2am.
+The VP does not know you mentored three junior engineers to success.

 They only know what they hear about.
 And what they hear is filtered through layers of communication, each with its own biases and incentives.

-This creates a fundamental gap: the work you do isn't the same as the work people perceive you doing.
+This creates a fundamental gap: the work you do is not the same as the work people perceive you doing.

 Why "Just Do Good Work" Fails